jamestharpe/jamestharpe.com/content/tombstone-pattern.md

 WHERE id = 1
 ```

-Using the tombstone pattern, we move the customer data to a new, timestamped table:
+Using the tombstone pattern, we move the customer deletion to a new, timestamped table:

 ```mermaid
 erDiagram